 As can be expected of such a large neighbourhood, there are many great places to eat.
-Here are but a few: There are many coffee shops in Bukit Batok, but head to the two coffee shops that sit back to back at 155 Bukit Batok Street 11: one plate of Fried Hokkien Prawn Mee at Soon Kee Fried Hokkien Prawn Mee costs between SGD$3 to $5, and it tastes divine.
+Here, 99.co will recommend a few of our favourites, known for serving up delicious, affordable fare.
+There are many coffee shops in Bukit Batok, but head to the two coffee shops that sit back to back at 155 Bukit Batok Street 11: one plate of Fried Hokkien Prawn Mee at Soon Kee Fried Hokkien Prawn Mee costs between SGD$3 to $5, and it tastes divine.
 There is usually a crowd of people in front of the stall, waiting patiently for their order, but don't be deterred from the sheer number of people waiting: the waiting time really isn't that long, as orders are served quickly.
 The same coffee shop has a popular Malay food stall, while the Dry Ban Mian (dry handmade noodles) and Wanton Mee from Eng Kee Noodle House from the neighbouring coffee shop comes highly recommended.
 Get a sweet treat at Beans & Cream at Block 347 Bukit Batok Street 34, where their Mao Shan Wang ice cream is their self-proclaimed top seller, and don't forget to try out their waffles as well!
 For some western cuisine, head to The RawR Kitchen, a bistro-cum-brewery whose range of craft beers (brewed on premises) are particularly acclaimed.
 The food and service there has garnered positive reviews as well.

 Italian food lovers should definitely give Cacio e Pepe Cucina Italiano, located at 3 Chu Lin Road, a try!
 Said to serve authentic Italian cuisine in a homey, cosy setting, this is one meal definitely worth splurging a little.
 West Mall has a variety of culinary options as well, from fast food to its food court to restaurants such as Thai Express.

-Residents of Bukit Batok are able to buy most everything they need from somewhere in their neighbourhood.
+Residents of Bukit Batok are able to buy almost everything they need within their neighbourhood.
 There is one shopping mall within the bounds of Bukit Batok: West Mall, which is directly next to Bukit Batok MRT and Bus Interchange.
 It boasts a huge variety of stores, as well as a library, cinema, supermarket, and post office.

 In addition, Bukit Batok Central is home to a wet market, and there are various supermarkets scattered around the neighbourhood, particularly near HDBs.
 Stores are also common, and sell anything from stationery, apparel, and household items.
-Bukit Batok also hosts a polyclinic.
+Bukit Batok also has its own polyclinic.

 As mentioned earlier, there is a cineplex at West Mall, which shows all the hottest and latest movies.
 Bookworms can also head to West Mall to take advantage of the Bukit Batok Community Library.